lvarayut/BookStoreMEAN/README.md

 BookStoreMEAN is short for the BookStore application developed by using [MongoDB](http://www.mongodb.org/), [Express.js](http://expressjs.com/), [Angular.js](https://angularjs.org/), and [Node.js](http://nodejs.org/).
 Moreover, MySQL is also used in some parts of the application.
 For more details about the application, please take a look at the [original version](https://github.com/lvarayut/Bookstore).

 ## Requirements
 As described in the [Introduction](#Introduction), these technologies should be installed in advance before installing the application.
 However, some of them are already included with this project.
-Thus, you must install just the following technologies, please follow instructions written in their official website:
+Thus, you must install just the following technologies, please follow instructions written on their official website:

 1. [MongoDB Installation](http://docs.mongodb.org/manual/installation/).
 2. [Node.js Installation](http://nodejs.org/download/).